Clara Schumann: Film

 Clara Schumann has been portrayed on screen many times.
 Träumerei (Dreaming), the oldest known Schumann film, premiered on 3 May 1944 in Zwickau.
 Possibly the best-known film is Song of Love (1947) starring Katharine Hepburn as Clara, Paul Henreid as Robert, and Robert Walker as Brahms.

 In 1954, Loretta Young portrayed her on The Loretta Young Show in Season 1, Episode 26: The Clara Schumann Story (first aired on 21 March 1954), in which she supports the composing career of her husband, played by George Nader, alongside Shelley Fabares and Carleton G. Young.

 Two more recent German films are Frühlingssinfonie (Spring Symphony) (1983), starring Nastassja Kinski as Clara, and the 2008 Helma Sanders-Brahms' film Geliebte Clara (Beloved Clara), where she is portrayed by Martina Gedeck.

-Theater
+Theatre

 Clara Schumann's life has been explored in the chamber opera Clara by composer Victoria Bond and librettist Barbara Zinn-Krieger and the two-act opera Ghost Variations by composer Tony Manfredonia and librettist Aiden K. Feltkamp.
 Twin Spirits, a live theatrical performance involving a chamber ensemble of actors, singers, and musicians, also delves into Clara Schumann's life story.
 Elfriede Jelinek wrote the play Clara S, musikalische Tragödie (1982) about a fictional meeting between Clara Schumann and Gabriele D'Annunzio.